yash-sharma1/docs-site/docs/walletconnect.md

 }
 ```

-Receipt of the `bnb_tx_confirmation` should be confirmed by the app as per the WalletConnect protocol flow.
+Receipt of the `bnb_tx_confirmation` should be confirmed by the app with `approveRequest` as per the WalletConnect protocol flow.

-In this case, `result` may be empty or contain an empty JSON-encoded object:
+For this response, `result` may be empty or contain an empty JSON-encoded object:

 #### Response